slviajero/tinybasic/examples/13wire/README.md

 Wire in BASIC can be accessed through the I/O stream 7.
 The standard file I/O command work with this stream.

 Wire data can be sent and received using the standard BASIC command like PRINT, INPUT, PUT, and GET.
 Standard sensors and wire devices with a simple protocol can be read out and programmed directly.
-Because of the simplicity of BASIC Wire programs are really short and elegant in this languafe.
+Because of the simplicity of BASIC Wire programs are really short and elegant in this language.

 The BASIC interface to the Arduino wire library does not try to fix the pecularities of this code.
 Please see the end of this text for some information.